jdhao/blog_source/cpp_container_cheatsheet.md

 There is also unordered_set, which is different from set:

 + The underlying implementation for set is binary search tree (BST), while the underlying implementation for unordered_set is hash table.
-+ The element in set is sorted so that their order is guaranteed, while for unorder_set, there is no guarantee for the element order.
++ The element in set is sorted so that their order is guaranteed, while for unordered_set, there is no guarantee for the element order.
 + set requires less memory than unordered_set (unordered_set has to store a hash table).
 + Search time is at most `O(log(n))` for set, while for unordered_set, the search time is on average `O(1)`, but may be `O(n)` (highly unlikely)